South Africas ANC Kicks Off Election Season - UrduPoint

 It has the biggest ANC membership, but the party is already under pressure there from the liberal Democratic Alliance (DA) and its ally, the Zulu nationalist Inkatha Freedom Party.

-"If the ANC doesn't do well in KwaZulu-Natal, it will not do well nationally," said Susan Booysen, a political analyst for the Mapungubwe Institute for Strategic Reflection.
+"If the ANC doesn't do well in KwaZulu-Natal, it will not do well nationally," said Susan Booysen, an analyst for the Mapungubwe Institute for Strategic Reflection.

-Polls indicate the party could win as little as 40 percent of the vote nationwide, which would force it to seek a coalition government to stay in power.
+Polls indicate the party could win under half the vote nationwide, which would force it to seek a coalition government to stay in power.

 "The big task for the ANC will be, despite all other problems and its own decline, to project itself as a big strong party that can really do things," said Booysen.

-In Durban, Ramaphosa is expected to tout the ANC's credentials as the liberation movement that brought democracy to South Africa and helped lift many from poverty.
+In Durban, Ramaphosa touted the ANC's credentials as the liberation movement that brought democracy to South Africa and helped lift many from poverty.

-Supporters will probably also hear pledges to end crippling power-cuts, fight rampant crime and create jobs, but their effectiveness has been undercut by the ANC's record.
+Supporters also heard pledges to build energy infrastructure to end crippling power-cuts and to create jobs, but for many voters the plan will be undercut by the ANC's record.

 Official figures released over the past weeks show both the murder and the jobless rates have gone up in recent months.

-At the stadium, popular singers and loud motorbikes entertained the crowd as supporters chanted and danced on the stands.
-Some wore T-shirts reading "Together we move South Africa forward".
+At the stadium, popular singers entertained the crowd as supporters chanted and danced on the stands.

 Yet, the 52-year-old couldn't hide her sympathy for Zuma, exemplifying the challenges the party faces in the province.